 \section{Conclusion}

 Large margin has been one of the most important principles on the design of algorithms in machine learning, and recent empirical studies show new insights on the optimization of margin distribution yet without theoretical supports.
 This work takes one step on this direction by providing a new generalization error bound, which is heavily relevant to margin distribution by incorporating factors such as average margin and semi-variance.
 Based on the theoretical results, we develop the {M SV M Av} approach for margin distribution optimization, and extensive experiments verify its superiority.
-An interesting future work is to exploit other effective statistics for margin distribution, along with efficient calculation.
+An interesting future work is to exploit more effective statistics to characterize the whole margin distribution.